 After School Club/Breakfast Club

-If you would like to book your child into either breakfast or after school club, please speak to Mrs Williams in the school office on 01747 828519.
+If you would like to book your child into either breakfast or after school club, please speak to Mrs Kelleher in the school office on 01747 828519.

 If your child needs to see the doctor, dentist, etc. we ask that, wherever possible, you make appointments outside of school time.
 When this is not possible, we should be notified in advance of the appointment and provided with a letter/appointment card to confirm the time and date of the appointment.
 If this is not provided, your child's absence will be marked as unauthorised.